-The completer can also return an error message on the Read Data (R) channel.
+The slave can also return an error message on the Read Data (R) channel.
 An error occurs if, for example, the address is not valid, or the data is corrupted, or the access does not have the right security permission.

-Note: Each channel is unidirectional, so a separate Write Response channel is needed to pass responses back to the requester.
+Note: Each channel is unidirectional, so a separate Write Response channel is needed to pass responses back to the master.
 However, there is no need for a Read Response channel, because a read response is passed as part of the Read Data channel.

 Using separate address and data channels for read and write transfers helps to maximize the bandwidth of the interface.
 There is no timing relationship between the groups of read and write channels.
 This means that a read sequence can happen at the same time as a write sequence.

 Each of these five channels contains several signals, and all these signals in each channel have the prefix as follows:

 - AW for signals on the Write Address channel

 - AR for signals on the Read Address channel

 - W for signals on the Write Data channel

 - R for signals on the Read Data channel

 - B for signals on the Write Response channel